mongodb/specifications/source/server-selection/server-selection.rst

 Pseudocode for `single-threaded server selection`_::

-    def getServer(criteria, serverSelectionTryOnce):
+    def getServer(criteria):

         startTime = gettime()
+        loopEndTime = startTime
-        maxTime = now + serverSelectionTimeoutMS/1000
+        maxTime = startTime + serverSelectionTimeoutMS/1000

-        if topologyDescription.lastUpdateTime - startTime > heartbeatFrequencyMS/1000:
+        nextUpdateTime = topologyDescription.lastUpdateTime
+                       + heartbeatFrequencyMS/1000:

+        if nextUpdateTime < startTime:
             topologyDescription.stale = true

         while true:

             if topologyDescription.stale:
+                scanReadyTime = topologyDescription.lastUpdateTime
+                              + minHeartbeatFrequencyMS/1000

+                if ((not serverSelectionTryOnce) && (scanReadyTime > maxTime)): throw server selection error with details

+                # using loopEndTime below is a proxy for "now" but avoids
+                # the overhead of another gettime() call
+                sleepTime = scanReadyTime - loopEndTime

+                if sleepTime > 0:
+                    sleep sleepTime

                 rescan all servers
+                topologyDescription.lastupdateTime = gettime()
                 topologyDescription.stale = false

-            # The topologyDescription keeps track of whether any server has an
+            # topologyDescription keeps a record of whether any
-            # an incompatible wire version range
+            # server has an incompatible wire version range
             if not topologyDescription.compatible:
                 topologyDescription.stale = true
-                throw invalid wire protocol range error with details
+                throw invalid wire version range error with details

             servers = all servers in topologyDescription matching criteria